Feux de la Saint-Jean in Haut-Rhin

 Feux de la Saint-Jean — edition 2026

-The 2026 Saint-Jean bonfires will illuminate the heights of the Saint-Amarin valley and the villages of Haut-Rhin on June 21st, the day of the summer solstice.
-The traditional fackels will be lit at dusk, accompanied by fireworks, music, and village festivities.
+The St. John's Day bonfires 2026 will illuminate the heights of the Saint-Amarin valley and the villages of Haut-Rhin on Saturday, June 20, around the summer solstice.
+The traditional fackels will be lit progressively at nightfall, accompanied by fireworks, Alsatian music, dances, and village festivities.
+Free entry in most villages.

 Highlights Feux de la Saint-Jean 2026